fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 The same principles can be used in any language.
-If we can structure our debug logging as a way to track what data is coming in and leaving our abstractions, it become simpler to narrow down if the data or the logic is the problem.
+If we can structure our debug logging as a way to track what data is coming in and leaving our abstractions, it becomes simpler to narrow down if the data or the logic is the problem.

+Lastly, it is very important that we understand how to exclude other factors.
+I see developer have issue with their IDE's, thinking they have a bug in their code when it is just the IDE that is acting up.
+The same is true for connecting to production environments.
+Make sure you can figure out if you are talking to your own server or a proxy.
+All to often I see developers bang their head against their desk, trying to understand why their debug code isn't showing in their logs.
+The problem is often that their requests are not being forwarded as expected by a proxy server.
+As a rule, make sure you have an easy way to track what server is responding to your requests.
+It will help narrow the scope even further.

 ## How To Create An Architecture When Requirements Constantly Change?
 ## Why Do It Companies Prioritize Speed Over Quality?